Healthy Travel Tips »

 - Belongs on List?

-South Island, New Zealand#2 in World's Best Places to Visit
+South Island, New Zealand#1 in World's Best Places to Visit

 New Zealand's South Island brims with majestic landscapes at every turn, from dramatic mountains to fjords to glaciers.
 Here, you can explore Fiordland National Park, a UNESCO World Heritage Area, or gaze at the starry skies at Mount John Observatory.
-You can also indulge your inner daredevil in Queenstown, explore two of the most accessible glaciers in the world on the west coast or sample delicious food and wine in Marlborough.
+You can also indulge your inner daredevil in Queenstown, explore two of the most accessible glaciers in the world on the country's west coast or sample delicious food and wine in the Marlborough region.

 - View 62 PhotosBelongs on List?#5 in World's Best Places to VisitRead More

 London is a world unto itself.
-The eclectic neighborhoods, which house a blend of historic landmarks and modern-day attractions, can keep you occupied for days.
-If it's your first time, don't pass up a visit to the Tower of London, Tate Modern, Buckingham Palace or the British Museum before sitting down to a classic afternoon tea.
-The best time to visit is during the warmer months, but be warned that these months are also the busiest and most expensive of the year.
+The eclectic neighborhoods, which house a blend of historical landmarks and modern-day attractions, can keep you occupied for days.
+If it's your first time in London, save time for a visit to the Tower of London, Tate Modern, Buckingham Palace or the British Museum before sitting down to a classic afternoon tea.
+The best time to travel to London is during the warmer months, but be warned that this is also the busiest and most expensive time of year.

 - View 44 PhotosBelongs on List?#6 in World's Best Places to VisitRead More

 Whether you're driving along the Road to Hana, enjoying a bird's-eye view of the lush coastline from a helicopter, snorkeling with sea turtles or simply relaxing on the island's honey- or black-colored beaches, you'll find that Maui is unlike any other tropical destination.
 Don't miss a chance to visit Haleakala National Park, which is home to the world's largest dormant volcano.
 You should also attend a luau for a dose of local culture and a taste of Hawaiian specialties like poi, poke and mahimahi.